 A doctor can diagnose anal warts by visual examination.
 Some doctors apply acetic acid (vinegar) to the bumps during the examination.
 This causes the bumps to turn white and become more visible.
 However, this is not necessary to diagnose anal warts.

-An examination for anal warts involves an internal examination with an anoscope to look for warts inside the anal canal.
-Your doctor may also conduct a full examination of the pelvic region to look for other forms of genital warts.
-This may include a Pap smear for women.
+An examination for anal warts involves an internal exam with a tool called an anoscope to look for warts inside the anal canal.
+Your doctor may also do a full exam of your pelvic region to look for other forms of genital warts.
+For women, this may include a Pap smear.

-Diagnosis also can be made with a biopsy of the warts.
+Diagnosis can also be done with a biopsy of the warts.
 This may be used to confirm a diagnosis if the warts don’t respond to initial therapy.

 The choice of treatment depends on the number and location of warts, patient preference, and provider experience.

-Some medications to treat anal warts are applied by a doctor in the office.
+Some medications to treat anal warts are applied by a doctor in their office.
 Others you can apply yourself at home.
 Regimens typically last for several weeks or more.